marekventur/better-instructions/README.md

 - Send pull request back to this repository

 ## Tooling
-This repository is meant to contain only the data (and related scripts for validation and assembly).
+This repository is meant to contain only the data (and related scripts for validation).
 Tools to help filter, generate and verify should be hosted independently.

 <TBD: Add list of tools>